Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 Every item in a repository has a license, which may be an open one like CC Share Alike or a custom license derived from the ethics and participants agreements for a study in the context of local laws and institutional policy.

 Using this license, distributed access portals in our architecture can check against an authorization system for each request for data.
-The portals may both host data with the same licensing but do not need to maintain access control lists.
+The portals may both host data with the same {{< glossary_link display="licensing" id="licensing" >}} but do not need to maintain access control lists.

 </section>